adziembor/messageformat.net/README.md

 Simple - the literals are `{`, `}` and `#` (in a plural block).
 To escape a literal, use a `\` - e.g. `\{`.

-# Anything else?

-There's not a lot - Alex Sexton of [MessageFormat.js][0] did a great job documenting his library, and like I said,
-I wrote my implementation so it would be (somewhat) compatible with his.

 # Bugs / issues

 If you have issues with the library, and the exception makes no sense, please open an issue